 - 1. Students eligible for the honor of Valedictorian or Salutatorian, must have attended three semesters at the Manchester Local School District high school or the Ohio Valley Career and Technical Center. - 2.
 College Credit Plus students will be considered for the honor also, provided they have met the above requirements. - 3.
 An "A" grade shall equal four points; a "B" grade shall equal three points, etc. In order for the selection of Salutatorian and Valedictorian to take place, the grades for those students must be received before the date of graduation.
 Therefore, grade point averages used for the selection (only) of Valedictorian/Salutatorian will end as of: - a.
 The end of the first semester of the senior year for local high school students; - b.
 The end of the first semester for students choosing the College Credit Plus Option. - 4.
 Both the Valedictorian and Salutatorian must have a diploma with honors. - 5.
-The Valedictorian award will be given to the senior class student (or students) with the highest grade point average for their high school years. - 6.
-The Salutatorian award is given to the senior class student (or students) with the second highest grade point average for their high school years. - 7.
+The valedictorian award will be given to the senior class student with the highest grade point average for their high school years.
+If two students have a 4.0 and the same ACT score, we will have Co-Valedictorians.
+The student with the lower ACT score would be salutatorian.
+Note: \Beginning with the graduating class of 2026, in the event of a tie for the highest GPA, the student with the highest ACT score will be named valedictorian and we will not have co-valedictorians. - The Salutatorian award is given to the senior class student with the second highest grade point average for their high school years. - 7.
 When students transfer in the Manchester Local Schools after having completed one or more years of study at another accredited high school, and when such students are eligible for this honor, both (or all) transcripts will be considered in computing the highest grade point average. - 8.
 The building administrator and counselor retain the grade point average list and will be responsible for calculating the highest point average.